Connect with others who understand.

 2. Eat Healthy Foods To Strengthen Your Nails

-Any diet that encourages you to avoid most trans fatty acids and saturated fats and reduce your intake of salt and sugar may help improve your nail health.
-These ingredients are often found in processed foods, so look for whole or minimally processed foods like fruits, vegetables, and whole grains.
+Avoiding foods with saturated fats and reducing your intake of salt and sugar may help improve your nail health.
+These ingredients are often found in processed foods.

 3. Reconsider Manicures and Pedicures